 Out at the reef, the UV index rating can be at level 14, the highest level according to the Australian Bureau of Meteorology.
 The UV Index is a simple and informative way of describing the daily danger of solar UV radiation intensity.
 The most common exposure to UV radiation is in the spectrum known as UV-B, which ranges from between 280 and 320 nm on the wavelength.
 Aside from the immediate impact of sunburn, exposure to UV-B radiation causes skin cancer, hastens skin aging, and can cause eye damage.
 The human immune system can also be weakened by exposure to UV-B. However it is important to note that UV-B has always had these effects on humans.

-So when travelling out to the reef, there are a few tips that can minimise your exposure to these dangerous rays, as well as help lessen your impact on the coral.
+So when heading out on a reef trip, there are a few tips that can minimise your exposure to these dangerous rays, as well as help lessen your impact on the coral.
 First off, during the summer months, it is recommended to wear a sunsuit, also known as a stinger suit.
 These full-body Lycra suits may not look very fashionable, but will act like an SPF 50 sunscreen, and cover 99% of your body.
 A couple of added advantages include protection against marine stingers (for more, read here), and also keep chemical sunscreens off the coral, which has shown to have negative impacts on the reef ecosystem.
 A wide-brimmed hat is also a good idea out of the water.